-- For combos with large primal pieces (e.g. 2-piece chuck), samples must be taken from different pieces.
-Therefore, it is advisable to sample as the combo is filled to ensure different random pieces are selected.
-However, if the lot is less than 5 combos, it is possible there could be fewer primal pieces in the combo than samples required.
-In these instances, it is acceptable to sample a large primal no more than twice, with at least 8-12 inches between the samples. - 1.
-Lotting - A minimum of one combo but not more than five combos (~2,000 lbs each) should comprise the lot. - Once lots are sampled/tested, the lot cannot be 'split' (separated) and must be sold/shipped intact with adequate traceability records maintained. - Sampling for microbial testing should be performed AFTER all quality testing and audits are completed and the combo is a finished combo, ready for shipment. - Combo trim should be lotted in one of the following manners: produced by time, lean point, source, or customer requirements, etc. Regardless of the lotting scheme, it is critical that the tested lot remains intact and clearly identified to the testing laboratory and through to the end users documentation. - 2.
-Sampling - a) N60 Sampling - Target external surface. - Aseptically remove pieces from the external surface that are approximately 1in x 3in in area and 1/8in thick. - Target a minimum of 375g of product The upper weight limit must be validated to show that 1-3 CFU of E. coli O157:H7 and/or STEC 6 will be detected at >98% sensitivity with the chosen testing protocol. - 60 pieces must be collected across the lot regardless of lot size. - Verification Activities:
+- A minimum of one combo but not more than five combos (~2,000 lbs each) should comprise the lot. - Once lots are sampled/tested, the lot cannot be 'split' (separated) and must be sold/shipped intact with adequate traceability records maintained. - Sampling for microbial testing should be performed AFTER all quality testing and audits are completed and the combo is a finished combo, ready for shipment. - Combo trim should be lotted in one of the following manners: produced by time, lean point, source, or customer requirements, etc. Regardless of the lotting scheme, it is critical that the tested lot remains intact and clearly identified to the testing laboratory and through to the end user's documentation.

+- a) N60 Sampling - Target trim portions that were from the external surface of the carcass, whenever possible. - Aseptically remove pieces from the external surface that are approximately 1in x 3in in area and 1/8in thick. - Target a minimum of 375g of product The upper weight limit must be validated to show that 1-3 CFU of E. coli O157:H7 and/or STEC 6 will be detected at >98% sensitivity with the chosen testing protocol. - 60 pieces must be collected across the lot regardless of lot size. - Verification Activities:

-Verification of sampling procedure is performed by piece count and sample weight of lots chosen at random using a statistically valid frequency (i.e. Mil Std.).
+Verification of sampling procedure is performed by piece count and sample weight of lots chosen at random using a statistically valid frequency (i.e. ANSI ASQ Z1.4 Standard).

-Direct Observation via Camera System - At a defined frequency, trained personnel complete a direct observation of sampling technique in an unbiased manner via surveillance cameras.

-- Onsite Verification An independent team member completes 100% verification at the sampling station by ensuring that the proper technique is followed. - b) MSD Sampling - The manual sampling device (MSD) refers to using the MicroTallyTM sampling cloth manually to sample by hand the exposed trim on the top of a combo after it is filled.
+- Direct Observation via Camera System At a defined frequency, trained personnel complete a direct observation of sampling technique in an unbiased manner via surveillance cameras. - Onsite Verification An independent team member completes 100% verification at the sampling station by ensuring that the proper technique is followed.

+b) - Manual Sampling Device
-There are two acceptable sampling techniques:

-- Using one side of the MSD cloth, sample one half of the meat exposed on the top surface of the combo using a combination of surface swabbing and pushing the MicroTally cloth into the crevices and working around half of the circumference of the combo in 45 seconds.
-Make sure to use enough pressure to ensure that any bacteria present are dislodged from the product and captured within the cloth.
-Flip the MicroTally cloth over to the other side and sample the remaining half of the top surface of the combo in a similar fashion for another 45 seconds.
-Sample collection is conducted for at least 90 seconds total time for the combo. - Sample the entire top surface of the combo for 45 seconds using a surface scrubbing technique and working around the entire circumference of the combo.
-For the next 45 seconds, flip the MicroTally cloth over and push the cloth material down in between pieces of trim/primal while again working around the entire circumference of the combo.
-Total sample collection time should be at least 90 seconds. - When sampling is complete, refold the MicroTally cloth and return to original bag.
-Close and label the sample bag unless pre-labeled. - To analyze the samples, enrich the cloths with 200 mL of appropriate diluent and analyze per approved laboratory procedures.
-Establishments, likely through their laboratory, must have documentation supporting that the laboratory analysis method has been validated for the cloth matrix, as most analysis methods are validated for meat only.
-Documentation showing a matrix extension of an existing methodology is sufficient in most cases. - Verification Activities
+- The manual sampling device (MSD) refers to using a sampling cloth manually to sample by hand the exposed trim on the top of a combo after it is filled. - There are two acceptable sampling techniques: - Using one side of the MSD cloth, sample one half of the meat exposed on the top surface of the combo for 45 seconds then flipping the cloth over to the other side and sample the remaining half of the top surface of the combo for another 45 seconds.
+Sample collection is conducted for at least 90 seconds total time for the combo. - Sample the entire top surface of the combo for 45 seconds then for the next 45 seconds, flip the cloth over and push the cloth material down in between pieces of trim/primal while again working around the entire circumference of the combo.
+Total sample collection time should be at least 90 seconds.

+- Full video details of sampling procedures are available at the following website. - Verification Activities